Celebrity Sports Fans Who Love Showing Support for Their Teams

 Whether it’s rooting for their hometown, their hubby or their home-away-from-home, these celebrities show their squads some love from close-up courtside to way up in the box seats.

-At the age of 10, comedic actor Paul Rudd and his family moved to Lenexa, Kan.
-The far-eastern Kansas town’s proximity to Kansas City, Mo., set Rudd up to root for all things KC in sports.
+At the age of 10, comedic actor Paul Rudd and his family moved to Lenexa, Kansas.
+The far-eastern Kansas town’s proximity to Kansas City, Mo., set Rudd up for a lifetime of rooting for all things Kansas City in sports, both Royals and Chiefs.

 Rudd is not playing games when showing off his fandom for his Royals.
 He’s revealed his obsession in various ways from appearing on MLB Network to talking about his over-the-top superstitions like wearing the same Royals shirt at every game for over a season leading up to their 2015 World Series championship.